Value for money and return on investment

 The Early Intervention Foundation (EIF) awarded HENRY the best possible cost score when they included us in their well-respected Guidebook, meaning our programmes have a low cost to set up and deliver compared to other interventions they reviewed during their rigorous process.

-Investing in early years services improves outcomes for babies and children including:
+More widely, investing in family support services, such as HENRY’s, improves outcomes for babies and children including:

 - early cognitive and non-cognitive development

 So commissioning HENRY not only helps prevent child obesity before it is too late (see below), but also supports the development of thriving, emotionally healthy children at age 5 who are ready to learn.

 Nobel prize-winning economist Professor James Heckman calculated the economic benefits of social interventions provided at different ages – he found that investment in the early years gives a far greater return to society than later interventions, estimating that every $1 spent on early years repays $7 eight years later.

 Other economists have compared the low costs of early years interventions to the very high costs to society of unemployment and looked-after children.
 HENRY often helps parents return to work or education, and has helped prevent children being taken into care.

 - Poor diet is the behavioural risk factor with the single-highest impact on the NHS budget (Scarborough, 2011)